BINF-6310L-8310L-Spring24/Problem_Set_6_Bayes/README.md

 ### Question Set 2

-You will be assessing the continous variable &theta; or the percent of your samples in Field A with your bacteria in it.
+You will be assessing the continuous variable &theta; or the percent of your samples in Field A with your bacteria in it.

 First step will be to decide on a prior distribution for &theta; You decide to use the beta prior with a mean of 0.1 and intermediate amount of confidence.

-1. Create a function containing a beta distribution (don't use the built in beta distribution) such that the mean of the distribution is 0.10 and $beta;=20.
+1. Create a function containing a beta distribution (don't use the built in beta distribution) such that the mean of the distribution is 0.10 and &beta;=20.
 Remember that the mean of a beta distribution is &alpha;/(&alpha;+&beta;).
 Plot this distribution.
 For this case remember that our beta distribution for the prior is _x_^(&alpha;-1)(1-_x_)^(&beta;-1).
 This is our PRIOR.

 3. Create a function containing a binomial likelihood distribution that reflects our sampling for Field Site A. Plot this distribution.
 This is our LIKELIHOOD